Corruption in Iran: Impact on the 1979 revolution

-Some scholars have raised the point that widespread corruption among officials and royal court led to the public dissatisfaction and helped the Iranian Revolution.
+Some scholars have raised the point that widespread corruption among officials and the royal court led to public dissatisfaction and helped the Iranian Revolution.

-In Handbook of Crisis and Emergency Management, the Pahlavi dynasty is described as an example of governments losing legitimation because of corruption and facing a public service crisis as a result.
+In the Handbook of Crisis and Emergency Management, the Pahlavi dynasty is described as an example of governments losing legitimacy because of corruption and facing a public service crisis as a result.

 According to Fakhreddin Azimi, Professor of History at the University of Connecticut, "the unbridled misconduct of the Pahlavi clan undermined the Shah's proclaimed commitment to combating corruption and seriously damaged his credibility and Stature".

-Right before the revolution, in a 1978 National TV appeal to the nation, Shah said :
+Right before the revolution, in a 1978 National TV appeal to the nation, Shah said:

 I pledge that past mistakes, lawlessness, injustice, and corruption will not only no longer be repeated, but will in every respect be rectified...
 I guarantee that in future the government in Iran will be based on the Constitution, social justice, and the will of the people, and will be free from despotism, injustice, and corruption.

 On the other hand, Khomeini repeatedly argued that the only way to eliminate corruption was through a revolution.

+Corruption in Iran: Academic literature

+Farzanegan and Zamani (2025) find that increases in oil rents lead to a statistically significant rise in corruption levels.
+This effect is most pronounced in the second and third years following an oil shock and can persist for up to seven years.
+The mechanism by which oil price increase translates into corruption functions in three chanals: